iExecBlockchainComputing/idapp/README.md

 ### API

+- [ ] Remove docker images & volume after publication, no space left on the VM instead => issues
 - [ ] Start Node.js server when the VM starts?
 - [X] build iDapp sconification service & its API
 - [X] install docker on the VM